Abdull121/Weather-Dashboard-App/README.md

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software as long as proper credit is given.
-However, please do not use this code for commercial purposes.
+However**, please do not use this code for commercial purposes.**

 ## Contact